gasredX09/Drug-Discovery-Project/code/README.md

 # Bioactivity Prediction App
+This web app has been built using Streamlit and Python.
+Essentially, this web app will serve as a Bioinformatics tool that will allow users the ability to predict whether a compound of interest has favorable biological activity against the target protein or not.

 # Reproducing this web app
 To recreate this web app on your own computer, do the following.